GL-Li/vimwiki/docker_kubernetes.md

 ## 2023-03-17 Fri

 ### docker: WORKDIR the default directory where bash runs
-Any RUB CMD ADD COPY and ENTRYPOINT in Dockerfile will be executed in this directory.
+Any RUN CMD ADD COPY and ENTRYPOINT in Dockerfile will be executed in this directory.
 The default WORKDIR is root /.

 - example files: `OneDrive/learning-resources/docker-user2022-r-for-docker/04-docker-and-r/02-installing-r-packages/02c-using-renv-option-1`